numaproj/numaflow/docs/quick-start.md

 ### Accessing the Numaflow UI

-To visualize the pipeline, access the Numaflow UI at https://localhost:8443/after port forwarding.
-Below is an example of the UI for the `even-odd` pipeline:
+To visualize the pipeline, access the Numaflow UI at https://localhost:8443/ after port forwarding.
+Below is the UI for the `even-odd` pipeline:

 ![Numaflow UI](assets/ui-advanced-pipeline.png)